-EO5.B What was the quality and timeliness of the response?

-Assumption to be assessed Indicator/Criteria Source of information Method and tools for data collection EQ5.B Assumption 1: If UNFPA was asked to respond to an emergency situation, it responded with quality and in a timely fashion.
-Evidence of the nature of a UNFPA response to an emergency situation.
+EQ5.B What was the quality and timeliness of the response?
+Assumption to be assessed Indicator/Criteria Source of information Method and tools for data collection EQ5.B Assumption 1: If UNFPA was asked to 1.
+Evidence of the nature of a UNFPA 1.
 UNFPA and UNDAF documents.
-Government ministry documents pertaining to emergency response.
-UNFPA, UNDAF and Government staff familiar with emergency response.
-Document review and Stakeholder interviews.
+1. Document review and respond to an emergency situation, it response to an emergency situation.
+2. Government ministry documents 2.
+Stakeholder interviews. responded with quality and in a timely pertaining to emergency response. fashion.
+3. UNFPA, UNDAF and Government staff familiar with emergency response.